-For a six-week summer term conducted at a host institution, students may normally transfer no more than two courses where no more than one course can have a lab component.
+For a six-week summer term conducted at a host institution, students may normally transfer no more than six credit hours.

 For summer terms of a different duration and for winter terms, AUS normally allows no more than the equivalent credit hours of the six-week summer term at AUS.